-This answer product deliverable provides the client with basic interpretation to assist with geological and petrophysical analysis.
-The next level of enhanced interpretation and completion planning is offered within the Zone Grader Advanced answer product.
+This answer product deliverable provides the client with a complete interpretation to assist with geological, petrophysical and geomechanical analysis.

 Input logs are a standard triple combo.

-Zone Grader Basic "cutoffs" are based on advanced petrophysical analysis performed in offset wells.
+Zone Grader "cutoffs" are based on advanced petrophysical analysis performed in offset wells.

-Zone Grader Basic - Deliverable Example - Click to Enlarge
+Zone Grader - Deliverable Example - Click to Enlarge

 Reservoir rocks are usually more brittle than the surrounding shales.
-The Index of Brittleness highlights the more brittle rocks in the orange coloring.
+The Index of Brittleness highlights the more brittle rocks.

 There needs to be some porosity for reservoir storage.

 Water saturation is shown as being below a threshold for a low water cut completion.

 The permeability cutoff to indicate reservoir rock that has the potential to flow commercial rates.